coral-xyz/anchor-book/src/chapter_2/installation.md

 ## Solana

-Go [here](https://docs.solana.com/cli/install-solana-cli-tools) to install Solana.
+Go [here](https://docs.solana.com/cli/install-solana-cli-tools) to install Solana and then run `solana-keygen new` to create a keypair at the default location.
+Anchor uses this keypair to run your program tests.

 ## Yarn